ttonjee/se_project_spots/README.md

 Icons: Icons such as the edit and like buttons are sourced from Figma.
 Fonts: Fonts user were from google fonts.

+## Deployment

+This webpage is deployed to GitHub Pages

+- Deployment Link:

 ## Video recorded:

 https://drive.google.com/file/d/1aJURJRTT82R8cNPMud3Ja6o1ci8Ak-8q/view?usp=drivesdk